Coronavirus / Covid-19 situation in Scotland

 For additional info, see the VisitScotland Travel to Scotland FAQ.

-Museums, art galleries, castles and other attractions are re-opening, but many of them require pre-booking so that visitor numbers can be well managed.
+Many museums, art galleries, castles and other attractions will require pre-booking so that visitor numbers can be well managed.
 Please check before travelling.
 You will be asked to wear a face covering when inside.

 Look for the 'Good to Go' logo for businesses which are Covid Prepared.
 This is the official UK mark to signal that a tourism and hospitality business has worked hard to follow Government and industry COVID-19 guidelines and has a process in place to maintain cleanliness and aid social distancing.